-Unsure where to start, if and when to change direction, or what to do next?
+Unsure where to start, whether to change direction or what to do next?

 - confidential career guidance interviews

 - advice on CVs, interview skills and job searching

 - support with UCAS applications to university and higher education.